jrpool/eslint/docs/rules/object-property-newline.md

 The modification does not depend on whether the `allowAllPropertiesOnSameLine` object option is set to `true`.
 In other words, ESLint never collects all the property specifications onto a single line, even when this object option would permit that.

-ESLint does not correct a violation of this rule if a comment immediately precedes the second or subsequent property specification on a line, since ESLint cannot determine which line to put the comment onto.
+ESLint does not correct a violation of this option if a comment appears between a property specification and the preceding comma on the same line, since ESLint cannot then determine which line to put the comment onto.

-As illustrated above, the `--fix` option, applied to this rule, does not comply with other rules, such as `indent`, but, if those other rules are also in effect, the option applies them, too.
+As illustrated above, the `--fix` option, applied to this option, does not comply with other rules, such as `indent`, but, if those other rules are also in effect, the option applies them, too.

+#### `--fix` with `never`

 ## Examples